puppetlabs/puppet-docs/source/guides/rest_auth_conf.markdown

 ---
 layout: legacy
-title: REST Access Control
+title: HTTP Access Control
 ---

-REST Access Control
+HTTP Access Control
 ===================

-Learn how to configure access to Puppet's REST API using the `rest_authconfig` file, a.k.a. `auth.conf`. **This document is currently being checked for accuracy.
+Learn how to configure access to Puppet's HTTP API using the `rest_authconfig` file, a.k.a. `auth.conf`. **This document is currently being checked for accuracy.
 If you note any errors, please email them to <faq@puppetlabs.com>.**

 * * *

-REST
+HTTP
 ----

-Puppet master and puppet agent communicate with each other over a [RESTful network API](./rest_api.html).
+Puppet master and puppet agent communicate with each other over a pseudo-RESTful [HTTP network API](./rest_api.html).
 By default, the usage of this API is limited to the standard types of master/agent communications.
 However, it can be exposed to other processes and used to build advanced tools on top of Puppet's existing infrastructure and functionality.
-(REST API calls are formatted as `https://{server}:{port}/{environment}/{resource}/{key}`.)
+(HTTP API calls are formatted as `https://{server}:{port}/{environment}/{resource}/{key}`.)

-As you might guess, this can be turned into a security hazard, so access to the REST API is strictly controlled by a special configuration file.
+As you might guess, this can be turned into a security hazard, so access to the HTTP API is strictly controlled by a special configuration file.

 auth.conf
 ---------

-The official name of the file controlling REST API access, taken from the [configuration option](/references/stable/configuration.html) that sets its location, is `rest_authconfig`, but it's more frequently known by its default filename of `auth.conf`.
+The official name of the file controlling HTTP API access, taken from the [configuration option](/references/stable/configuration.html) that sets its location, is `rest_authconfig`, but it's more frequently known by its default filename of `auth.conf`.
 If you don't set a different location for it, Puppet will look for the file at `$confdir/auth.conf`.

 You cannot configure different environments to use multiple `rest_authconfig` files.